 What is the difference between SCS Workshops and Group Counseling?

 Workshops at SCS help students learn skills that promote more effective living.
-Our workshops are typically 3-5 weeks while are groups are often semester long.
+Our workshops are 3 weeks while are groups are often semester long.
 Most of our workshops are more structured than our counseling groups and generally have a portion of time devoted to teaching and then applying skills.
 Please refer to the “Group Listings” tab to learn more about workshops being offered at SCS this semester.